littlejackal/hercules-odds-ends/README.md

-# Odds and ends to make working with Hercules mainframe emulation easier
+# Odds and ends
+Little efficiencies to make working with Hercules mainframe emulation easier

 ## dspray
 Parse a dasd file (or folder of DASD files) and spray (ahem: extract) its